colloid09/alcohol_detection_system/README.md

 # 🍺 Alcohol Detection System

 An **Alcohol Detection System** designed to improve road safety by detecting alcohol consumption in drivers.
-The system uses an **MQ-3 alcohol sensor** to measure the concentration of alcohol in breath and takes preventive measures such as **disabling vehicle ignition, triggering alarms, or sending alerts**.
+The system uses an **MQ-3 alcohol sensor** to measure the concentration of alcohol in breath and takes preventive measures such as ** triggering alarms and sending alerts**.

 ---